xversial/Foundation-Platform/setup/installation.md

 ### Requirements

 Platform is essentially just a series of components that work with Laravel 5.1.
 So the requirements are virtually the same.
-However some components may require dependencies with their own set of minimum requirments.
+However some components may require dependencies with their own set of minimum requirements.

 - PHP >= 5.4.0
 - MCrypt PHP Extension